So you want to know about Credit Card Processing..

 For larger scale transactions, it makes sense to have a regular Merchant Account.
 Almost every bank has a Merchant account option and they will link to that account to a common Payment Gateway.
 Companies such as Chase, Bank of America, First Data, Heartland, etc., have Merchant Accounts and they link to products like PayEezy or Authorize.net for online payments.

-Intuit for QuickBooks is also a large scale Merchant Account processor.
+Intuit is also a large scale Merchant Account processor.
 It is important to note that if you have Quickbooks Payments – that is not the same and Quickbooks payments does not have a compatible online gateway.

 Recap: If you are hosting a charity raffle and expect to generate $10,000 or more donations and need a Merchant Account, we would suggest signing up with Square or Stripe.
 You can get your account set up in minutes and they have very reasonable rates.